KittyCAD/geometric-constraint-playground/README.md

 $$J^\top J \Delta x = -J^\top F(x_n)$$

+Note that solvers are often likely to implement this via QR or SVD rather than forming $J^\top J$.

 ### Underdetermined case

-To handle underdetermined systems, we use Tikhonov regularisation with the Gauss–Newton formulation, adding magic regularisation terms to the diagonal:
+To handle underdetermined systems, we use Tikhonov regularisation with the Gauss-Newton formulation, adding magic regularisation terms to the diagonal:

 $$
 (J^\top J + \lambda^2 I)\,\Delta x = -J^\top F(x_n).